 We recommend installing an instance of the Code42 app inside the virtual machine or boot partition.
 This provides individual file backup and real-time backup support for those files.
 Alternatively, you could copy files from the virtual machine to an external drive, and back up the external drive from your primary operating system.

-Back up a virtual machine
+Back up a virtual machine (Code42 for Enterprise only)

-Alternatively, you may wish to archive a virtual machine to use as a template for future deployments.
+Alternatively, you may want to archive a virtual machine to use as a template for future deployments.
 However, this is similar to backing up operating system and application files, whereas the Code42 app is designed for backing up user files.

 If you choose to use the Code42 app to back up your virtual machine, consider the following technical details about how and what to back up.